dl-maura/Harvard-Geospatial-Library/.github/pull_request_template.md

 * Please be as detailed as possible.
 * Good testing instructions help get your PR completed faster.

+# Test coverage
+Yes/No: Are changes in this pull-request covered by:
+- unit tests?
+- integration tests?

 # Interested parties
 Tag (@ mention) interested parties